jmorgan28/FinalProject-Term2/README.md

 5/26/16 <br>

 Jackson: <br>
-- made lazer pickup class<br>
+- made laser pickup class<br>
-- made ability to shoot lazer and lazer class pickup<br>
+- made ability to shoot laser and laser class pickup<br>
 - made it so when collide with wall can still move (not reset to place) so that you can turn and get away from wall<br>

 5/29/16 <br>